 - Power Degeneration: Common host bodies will degenerate after some unspecified amount of time.

-- Rogues-Gallery Transplant: Originally, he was an Arch-Enemy of Golden Age (Earth 2) Superman, but when Earth 2 was wiped out Post-Crisis, his enemies extended to the entire JSA.
+- Rogues Gallery Transplant: Originally, he was an Arch-Enemy of Golden Age (Earth-Two) Superman, but when Earth-Two was wiped out Post-Crisis, his enemies extended to the entire JSA.
 (Though he did face the All-Star Squadron once.)